Welcome to The Shakespear Guild

 Among other things, WESTMINSTER ABBEY is renowned for POETS' CORNER, where Geoffrey Chaucer, William Shakespeare, and other authors are honored along with such dramatic artists as Henry Irving, the first actor to be knighted, and Laurence Olivier, a legend in whose name each season's award-worthy achievements are now recognized by the Society of London Theatre.

-The centerpiece of our commemoration was a beautiful new floor monument, carved by WAYNE HART, to celebrate the life and legacy of SIR JOHN GIELGUD.
-By design the occasion linked two resonant birthdays, Shakespeare's 458th (the playwright was baptized on April 26, 1564) and Gielgud's 118th (the actor was born on April 14, 1904).
+The focal point of our festivities was a beautiful new floor monument, carved by WAYNE HART, to celebrate the life and legacy of SIR JOHN GIELGUD.
+By design the occasion linked two resonant birthdays, Shakespeare's 458th (the playwright was baptized on April 26, 1564) and Gielgud's 118th (the actor was born on April 14, 1904), and it featured remarks by four distinguished recipients of the Gielgud Award for Excellence in the Dramatic Arts.

 To offer viewers a foretaste of what would be happening at the Abbey, actress and singer Shana Farr of The Players and Guild president John Andrews hosted an online conversation in February of 2022 that permitted Mr. Hart to describe his approach to this special commission and allow participants to observe his first incisions in the marble slab that would soon be placed in Poets' Corner.
 To revisit that poignant moment, click here.

-Several weeks after that illuminating dialogue, in April of 2022, Sir Stanley Wells (Chairman of the Shakespeare Birthplace Trust) published a deeply informative article in The Stage about Sir John's life and career.
-Among other things, he alluded to an October 2019 conversation at the Gielgud Theatre between John Andrews of the Guild and Paul Edmondson of the Trust that prepared the way for what occurred two years later.
+Several weeks after that illuminating dialogue, Sir Stanley Wells (Chairman of the Shakespeare Birthplace Trust) published a deeply informative article in The Stage about Sir John's life and career.
+Among other things, he alluded to an October 2019 conversation at the Gielgud Theatre between John Andrews of the Guild and Paul Edmondson of the Trust that prepared the way for what was to occur two and a half years later at the Abbey.

 Participants in the Abbey's elegant program included DAME JANET SUZMAN, who serves as a member of the Sir John Gielgud Charitable Trust, vocalist SHANA FARR, and four Gielgud Award recipients: producer and filmmater SIR RICHARD EYRE, playwright SIR DAVID HARE, and performers DAME JUDI DENCH and SIR IAN MCKELLEN.